 Is it any good?

-In this look at the online world written with plenty of Web/text/IM slang, many adults will scratch their heads while teens will identify with the rapid-fire blogging lifestyle that feels as if the world isn't real until you blog about it.
+In this look at the online world written with plenty of Web/text/IM slang, teens will identify with the rapid-fire blogging lifestyle that feels as if the world isn't real until you blog about it.
 The main character, Sarah, is self-absorbed and really angsty a lot of the time, which can get a little old, but she experiences a nice evolution and the end's plot twist will surprise many.

 What readers will really like about the book is its conversational blogging style and humor.
 In the middle of blowing off some steam via her blog, Sarah is prompted by a Web survey to look under her bed and report her findings.
 The contents are both amusing and so utterly teen girl, it's hilarious: empty chocolate wrappers and old diaries that are full of earlier, younger angst, the likes of which completely embarrass Sarah with the slight irony that in time, her blog will evoke the same feelings.

-Families can also talk about why online communication is no substitute for in-person communication.
+Is online communication an adequate substitute for in-person communication?
 How do you think things would have turned out if Sarah had gone to her friend about her eating disorder instead of posting it online?
 What issues could have Sarah avoided had talked to her parents more?
 Do you have things you wish you could talk to your parents about?

 For kids who love school stories and romance